• infobot@lakesoffire.org

 Communal effort is what keeps Lakes of Fire going.
 Volunteers work during the event and throughout the year, putting in hundreds of hours together.
 We sacrifice a little fun time so that we all get a chance to experience something special.
 As a community, as burners, and as people, we are thankful for all our volunteers.

 And we need more!
-We always look for enthusiastic burners who want to help, so volunteer your time!
-If you miss out on volunteering ahead of the event, come visit the FunctionJunction at center camp and ask whether there are any open shifts.
+We always look for enthusiastic burners who want to help, so volunteer your time

 THE NEXUS

-If you’d like to register your art, sign up for a shift, leave a comment, need directions, or just want a place to relax for a bit, join us at The Nexus and the FunctionJunction.
+If you’d like to register your art, participate in an ArtHub class, or just want a place to relax for a bit, join us at The Nexus.

 ON ARRIVAL

-Bringing a vehicle larger than a van?
-You must be through the gate before dusk!
+Bringing a vehicle or total load (i.e. vehicle + trailer) larger than a sprinter van?
+You must be through the gate before 9pm EST!
 Placement will not place large vehicles in the dark.
 Read about our Large Vehicle Entry policy on the Gate department page.

 GATE HOURS